stephenajulu/julzinsight.co/content/about.md

         url: /contact
         style: button
 seo:
-  title: About - Julz Insight - The Tech Visionaries | Tech Solutions with Web, AI, Digital Transformation & Cloud Expertise
+  title: About - Julz Insight - Tech Visionaries | Tech Solutions with Software, Web, AI, Cloud, Design & Digital Transformation Expertise
-  description: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more
+  description: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more.
+We are a tech solutions firm & lab based in Nairobi, Kenya that has over a decade of experience with Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
+We build impactful tech products and solutions that solve complex challenges.
+Pioneering innovation.
+Illuminating possibilities.
   extra:
     - name: og:type
       value: website
       keyName: property
     - name: og:title
-      value: About - Julz Insight - The Tech Visionaries | Tech Solutions with Web, AI, Digital Transformation & Cloud Expertise
+      value: About - Julz Insight - The Tech Visionaries | Tech Solutions with Software, Web, AI, Cloud, Design & Digital Transformation Expertise
       keyName: property
     - name: og:description
-      value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more
+      value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more.
+We are a tech solutions firm & lab based in Nairobi, Kenya that has over a decade of experience with Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
+We build impactful tech products and solutions that solve complex challenges.
+Pioneering innovation.
+Illuminating possibilities.
       keyName: property
     - name: og:image
       value: images/about.jpg